 Physiological Effects of Climate Change on Hummingbirds

-My lab has begun a four-year project to explore how hummingbirds respond physiologically to climate change.
+My lab has concluded a six-year project to explore how hummingbirds respond physiologically to climate change.
 This project, which is funded by NASA, is a component of a larger project entitled “Combining Remote-Sensing and Biological Data to Predict the Consequences of Climate Change on Hummingbird Diversity” involving several researchers from across the country.
-Specifically my lab will measure the energetic response of hummingbird species in North and South American to climatic shifts as well as attempt to model how physiological constraints might impact future changes in hummingbird distributions.
-Our primary collaborators in this project will be Catherine Graham (SUNY Stony Brook; Lead Principle Investigator), Scott Goetz and Pieter Beck (Woods Hole Research Center), and Susan Wethington (Hummingbird Monitoring Network).
+Specifically my lab will measure the energetic response of hummingbird species in North and South American to climatic shifts (high temperature) as well as attempt to model how physiological constraints might impact future changes in hummingbird distributions.
+Our primary collaborators in this project will be Catherine Graham (SUNY Stony Brook; Lead Principle Investigator), Scott Goetz (Woods Hole Research Center), and Susan Wethington (Hummingbird Monitoring Network).
+In addition to research students in my lab, much of the work on this project has been done by Anusha Shankar (Ph.D. student, Stony Brook University).

 Hummingbird flight energetics and biomechanics